-My mom used to prepare variety of jams using seasonal vegetables or fruits at home.
+My mom used to prepare a variety of jams using seasonal vegetables or fruits at home.
 This time I tried my hands with strawberries!
-Do make this strawberry jam when strawberries are in season and am sure you will love it!
-You could consume few tea spoons of this homemade strawberry jam with whole wheat bread, idli, dosa or even roti.
+Do make this strawberry jam when berries are in season and am sure you will love it!
+You could consume few teaspoons of this homemade strawberry jam with whole wheat bread, idli, dosa, or even roti.

-You can introduce strawberries to your baby around 10-12 months, for more details on the health benefits of strawberries and how to introduce strawberries to your baby, check here.
+You can introduce strawberries to your baby around 10-12 months, for more details on the health benefits of strawberries and how to add strawberries to your baby, check here.

 - Strawberries - 20

 - Brown Sugar/ Jaggery powder - 1/2 cup

 - Lemon Juice - 2 tsp